GeekyAnts/native-base-docs/docs/customize/SetUp.md

 ## theaming-nb-headref
 ## Theming NativeBase Apps

-Customizing [NativeBase](https://nativebase.io/) will be a cakewalk for you.
-That is due to the fact, [NativeBase](https://nativebase.io/) has categorized its screens into different sections.
-It provides a separate file inclusive of color schemes for different sections. <br />

-**Note:** NativeBase is built on top of React Native.
-Hence with any component you can pass the style property which will be merged to the default style of that component.

 ##### Steps to be followed to customize NativeBase:
 * Run this command from your terminal after installing native-base.